Azure/Communication/README.md

     - [Android - 1.0.0.-beta.9](https://www.npmjs.com/package/@azure/communication-calling/v/1.0.0-beta.9)
  - [3/22/2021 - 4/4/2021](/releasenotes/2021-March-30.md) -  General availability of the service.
 Most SDKs have updated 1.0.0 versions with breaking changes.
  - [4/4/2021 - 4/18/2021](/releasenotes/2021-April-18.md) - Calling iOS and Android SDKs updated with bug fixes and a small number of breaking changes.
 Calling JavaScript updated with bug fixes.
 Chat Python SDK GA version released.
- - [4/18/2021 - 5/2/2021](/releasenotes/2021-May-2.md) - Calling iOS and Android SDKs are general availability of the service.
-Phone Numbers is also general availability of the service for .NET, JS, Java, and Python.
+ - [4/18/2021 - 5/2/2021](/releasenotes/2021-May-2.md) - Calling iOS and Android SDKs are generally available and stable.
+Phone Numbers is also generally availability with stable SDKs for .NET, JS, Java, and Python.

 In many cases we maintain a perpetual changelog at a library level which is linked below.